 We meet each Sunday morning at 10:30 a.m.
 A typical service lasts about an hour, followed by a coffee and a chance to discuss the service, talk with the speaker or KUUF board members, to get acquainted with others in the KUUF community.

 We have a variety of speakers.
 Some services are led by our members and others are presented by visiting ministers, college professors, or community activists.

 As to what to wear, feel free to come in whatever you find comfortable.
 We’re an informal group, and the way we dress on Sunday morning ranges from office wear to jeans and sweatshirts.

 We have childcare for preschoolers available during the service.
-School-age children usually stay in the sanctuary for some of the service and then leave for their own program before the sermon.
+School-age children usually stay in the sanctuary for some of the services and then leave for their own program before the sermon.
 About once a month we have an intergenerational service.

 To learn more, click here.